Cjunjie23/Assignments/README.md

 ### Figma Link 2:https://radio-decay-38175623.figma.site

 ### Reflection
-This prototype and design project was an unforgetable memory of me and my groups and we were sastified the project's prototype ,look forward for the next chances for us to having project future.
+This prototype and design project was an unforgettable memory for me and my group.
+We were satisfied with the project's prototype and look forward to the next chance for us to have a project in the future